LiamoKarca/EatWhat/README.md

 # EatWhat
+In our busy daily lives, choosing what to eat for each meal has become a common dilemma.
+With the pressure of work and life, and surrounded by countless restaurants and food options, people often struggle with the three big questions: “What should I eat for breakfast?”, “What should I eat for lunch?”, and “What should I eat for dinner?”

-It can capture restaurants currently operating in nearby locations and randomly select a restaurant to provide suggestions on what to eat, and can open Google Map for restaurant locations.
+To address this problem, the system can capture restaurants that are currently operating in nearby locations and randomly select one to provide meal suggestions.
+It can also open Google Maps to show the restaurant’s location, helping users make quick and effortless dining decisions.

 ## Table of Contents